CurliestJohn/The-Ultimate-Point-Journey/README.md

 # The-Ultimate-Point-Journey
 Get more points to reach unlock new things!
-Get to the Endgame to win the game!
+Will you get enough points to reach the endgame?

 # Current version: Pre-Indev
 Released on October 13th 2024